Xiphe/xiphe.github.io/lmttfy.md

 <h2>
-  🚄 I maximize the value of you continuous integration pipeline
+  🚄 I maximize the value of your continuous integration pipeline
   <sup>
 	  <a title="jump to " href="#ci">*</a>
   </sup>